 ProfileGrid offers its own set of shortcodes.
 These cover everything from registration page to login page to setting up geolocation of users on your site.
 You can publish your community frontend through ProfileGrid shortcodes.

 So first let’s create Groups With ProfileGrid.
 Click on the ‘ProfileGrid’ option to land on the ‘Group Manager’ page.
 By clicking the ‘New Group’ option on the top left corner you create new groups.

 Now go ahead and create your registration page.
-I have already mentioned that ProfileGrid creates a few default pages and the PM Registration page is among them.
-So take the shortcode [PM_Registration id=”x”] from the shortcodes page and paste it on the PM Registration page.
-Now in place of x put the group id of your newly formed group to which you have added information fields.
-My new group id is ‘4’ so I will apply that within the shortcode and click on ‘Publish’.
+As mentioned earlier ProfileGrid creates a few default pages and the Registration page is among them.
+So take the shortcode [profilegrid_register gid=”x”] from the shortcodes page and paste it on the Registration page.
+Now in place of x put the group id of your newly formed group to which you have added information fields and click on ‘Publish’.

 This action will move the fields we added to the group onto the registration page.
 When users register, they will complete these fields, and after submission, their provided information will appear on their profile pages.
 Now, let’s move on to the page assignment.
 To display this page on the frontend, you need to assign it.
 To do this, start by going to the ‘Global Settings’ within ProfileGrid’s options, then select ‘General.’
 This will take you to a page where you can customize the appearance of the frontend profile and assign pages, among other options.

 As you can see from the above image we selected the ‘Registration’ page where there is option to assign this particular page.
 Likewise, on the same page, you can decide the page where user will redirect after completing the registration form or after the user log in.
 All these pages are created in the same manner we created the registration page.
-For example, paste the shortcodes PM_Profile or PM_Login on the default pages created by ProfileGrid, publish them and then assign them.
+For example, paste the shortcodes [profilegrid_login] or [profilegrid_user_groups_area] on the default pages created by ProfileGrid, publish them and then assign them.

 Creating Group Wall